Heyya-x/cf-analytics/README.md

 Then run `CF Analytics` and click `Quit and Open Safari Extensinos Preferences...` .
 Then this extension will be added to your Safari.

+*   **NOTE**: After restarting Safari, it is necessary to repeat the above steps.
+Check [this](https://stackoverflow.com/questions/62748163/how-can-i-sign-a-safari-extension-for-just-one-computer) to get a permanent extension.